HDH-bytes/AIMarketIntelligence/README.md

 ### Fallback handling
 If the AI response fails to parse as valid JSON, the app still shows the returned text instead of crashing.

----

 ## How It Works

 1. The user enters a market research question.
-2. The app sends the query to the Anthropic Messages API.
+2. The app sends the query into an AI workflow.
-3. A system prompt tells the model to search for relevant market data and return a strict JSON structure.
+3. A system prompt tells the model to gather relevant market data and return a strict JSON structure.
 4. The app parses that response.
 5. The dashboard renders the data into sections.
 6. The user can read the results or export them as JSON.